Psychopathic Records: Hatchet Gear

 Psychopathic Records began distribution of merchandise in 1994 by selling T-shirts.
 After several comic books drawn by Joseph Utlser sold quickly in 1994, the label also started manufacturing collectibles.
 Psychopathic later created a separate department for their merchandising and called their line Hatchet Gear, named after the label's Hatchetman logo which more closely resembles a traditional meat cleaver.
 Hatchetgear currently sells everything from T-shirts, jerseys, and hoodies to "energy drinks, action figures, ski masks, liquor flasks, jewelry, and sneakers."
 The range and marketability of their merchandise has become an aspect of the company.

 Psychopathic Video

 Psychopathic Video has released six professional wrestling videos, five concert films, five documentaries, one mockumentary, one mini-movie, one collection of music videos, and two feature films.
 On August 31, 2004, Psychopathic Video made world history when it released the mini-movie Bowling Balls with Insane Clown Posse's album Hell's Pit.
 The video was the first ever 3-D film shot in high-definition.

+Films produced, co-produced, and/or distributed by Psychopathic Video include: